The Effectiveness of SMS on Computers

 • Sports teams or clubs can send reminders about practice times, game schedules, or changes in the roster.

-• Remember, it’s important to ensure that any SMS communication is compliant with relevant laws and regulations and that customers or employees have given their consent to receive such messages.
+• Remember, it is vital to ensure that any SMS communication complies with relevant laws and regulations and that customers or employees consent to receive such messages.

 Ask an Expert